 Every year group has dedicated time each day for reading.
 At the start of each week, children are explicitly taught vocabulary and definitions that appear in an unfamiliar text to help them comprehend the text throughout the week.
 The text is read multiple times to through the week and analysed using a variety of skills such as: summarising, sequencing, retrieving, predicting and making inferences.

 We have established a strong link between reading and our wider curriculum at Ark Tindal.
 We have ensured that our pupils have access to quality texts that are closely linked to what they are currently studying in humanities and science to provide them with extra opportunities to develop their vocabulary and understanding.
-Every year group has dedicated daily time in their timetable for both the teaching of reading as well as Story Time; this exposed pupils to a wide range of genres and authors and supports them to develop a love of reading.
+Every year group has dedicated daily time in their timetable for both the teaching of reading as well as story time.
+This exposes pupils to a wide range of genres and authors and supports them to develop a love of reading.

-We also have different programmes to support the children with their reading, including reading volunteers (currently carried out virtually) and peer to peer reading where the children read with other pupils.
+We also have different programmes to support the children with their reading, including reading volunteers and peer to peer reading where the children read with other pupils.
 Pupils who need support with their reading have access to carefully planned interventions multiple times a week from their Year Group Lead.

 Pupils are encouraged by teachers to practise reading at home every day.
 Pupils are given a home reading book which is carefully matched with their reading age.
 They use a reading diary to record which books they have chosen and have an allocated space for parent-teacher communication about their child’s reading.
 We have a wide range of books available for the children to choose from over a variety of different genres such as fiction, non-fiction, poetry and playscripts.
 Our pupils read their books every day and teachers listen to them read each week to provide them with one to one mentoring.